harunu/GRPCApp/README.md

-# Blazor WebAssembly with gRPC Server
+# Blazor WebAssembly with gRPC
 gRPC-Web has been used in a WCF-like approach and cover communication in between ASP.NET Core service and Blazor WebAssembly client.

 ## 1. Prepare the GRPC Service - GRPC Service